SAP-archive/teched2020-DEV161/exercises/ex3/README.md

     >If you have not opened the project in a new workspace: From the menu bar, select *File | Open Workspace...*, select *products-inventory*, and click *Open*.
     ><br>![](images/2020-10_BAS_Project_Workspace_Open_.jpg)<br><br>

-8. SAP Business Applications Studio reloads with an open workspace containing the *products-inventory* project.
+8. SAP Business Application Studio reloads with an open workspace containing the *products-inventory* project.
     >Tip 1: You can click *>* or *V* in the *Explorer* view to expand or collapse the folders.
     ><br><br>![](images/2020-10_BAS_Workspace_Open_.jpg)<br><br>